Brexit explainer: what is in the new deal?

 How have they solved the consent issue on Northern Ireland having a say on these arrangements?

 The UK has agreed to drop what the EU argued would hand a veto to the DUP.
-It is proposed that the Stormont Assembly, Northern Ireland’s parliament, could vote to opt out – rather than in, under Johnson’s original proposal – of new arrangements by a simple majority of the assembly.
+It is proposed that the Stormont Assembly, Northern Ireland’s parliament, be “provided the opportunity for democratic consent” to the arrangements – rather than a vote to opt in under Johnson’s original proposal – of new arrangements by a simple majority of the assembly.
 The new arrangements would come into effect for four years from the end of the transition period on December 31st, 2020.
-In other words, the first vote to opt out of these arrangements by a simple majority would take place four years after this date.
+In other words, the first vote to opt out of/stay in these arrangements by a simple majority would take place four years after this date.
+The UK must provide the opportunity for a first vote of the assembly within two months of the end of the initial period, December 31st, 2024, so the first vote would have to take place by October 31st, 2024.

-What happens if the Northern Ireland Assembly votes to opt out of these arrangements?
+What happens if the Northern Ireland Assembly votes to opt out of/stay in these arrangements?

 What constitutes a cross-majority in the Northern Ireland Assembly?